 5 tips for communicating in Latin America during the World Cup

-Sherlock Communications > Latest Posts > What We Do > Doing business in Latin America > 5 tips for communicating in Latin America during the World Cup
+Sherlock Communications > Latest Posts > What is new in Latin America? > 5 tips for communicating in Latin America during the World Cup

 Communicating in Latin America during the World Cup definitely has its challenges and idiosyncrasies.
 Those familiar with one or more countries in the region will tell you that if there’s one thing that can bring the region to a halt and get people’s full attention, it’s the World Cup, especially in those countries whose national teams are taking part.
 But don’t be fooled – even people whose teams didn’t qualify will read the news, watch the games and root against rival teams.